Last Updated on February 24, 2021 by Editor

 Kykuit as Art Museum

-He created an ersatz Museum of Modern Art in Kykuit’s basement, and filled it with Calders, Motherwells, and 30 Picassos, including 11 rare Picasso tapestries.
-(Nelson’s father, John D Jr., had grown up with the medieval Unicorn Tapestries, which he had donated to the Cloisters in NY City.
+He created an ersatz Museum of Modern Art in Kykuit’s basement and filled it with Calders, Motherwells, and 30 Picassos, including 11 rare Picasso tapestries.
+(Nelson’s father, John D Jr., had grown up with the medieval Unicorn Tapestries, which he had donated to the Cloisters.
 Jr. loved the medium so much, he called on Picasso himself to create the pieces).

 Nelson installed switches in the living room that would illuminate and rotate a statue of Aphrodite in the inner garden – seen through the room’s picture window.

 Kykuit’s gardens were designed by William Welles Bosworth – the acclaimed landscape architect of the day.
-Enriched by 19th and 20th century sculpture from artists like Henri Moore, Degas and Rodin, the grounds of the 87-acre estate are terraced – one leads to another to another – and what appears to be a vast romantic landscape is really laddered acreage that blocks the view of downtown Tarrytown below.
+Enriched by 19th and 20th-century sculpture from artists like Henri Moore, Degas, and Rodin, the grounds of the 87-acre estate are terraced – one leads to another to another – and what appears to be a vast romantic landscape is really laddered acreage that blocks the view of downtown Tarrytown below.

-TOUR: Union Church of Pocantico Hills, Tarrytown
+TOUR: Union Church of Pocantico Hills – Tarrytown

 You don’t have to go to France (Notre Dame Cathedral of Reims) or Israel (Hadassah Hospital in Jerusalem) to see stained glass windows designed by Marc Chagall.
 All you have to do is drive to this small 75-family church a few miles from Tarrytown NY, pay $7 for a tour, and walk in the door.
-Commissioned by John D. Rockefeller Jr. in the 1940’s, the nine windows (four on each side of the sanctuary, and a larger one on the rear wall) were installed, with some degree of controversy, in the ‘60’s.
+Commissioned by John D. Rockefeller Jr. in the 1940s, the nine windows (four on each side of the sanctuary, and a larger one on the rear wall) were installed, with some degree of controversy, in the ’60s.

 “Not everyone was onboard with modern art in a church,” says a docent.
-Chagall, a French Jew who came to the United States in the 1940’s to escape the Nazi’s, created emotional portraits of six Hebrew prophets – Joel, Isaiah, Elijah, Jeremiah, Ezekiel, and Daniel – though I have to admit that the Prophet Elijah looks very Christ-like.
+Chagall, a French Jew who came to the United States in the 1940s to escape the Nazis, created emotional portraits of six Hebrew prophets – Joel, Isaiah, Elijah, Jeremiah, Ezekiel, and Daniel – though I have to admit that the Prophet Elijah looks very Christ-like.

-SHOW/MUSIC: Tarrytown Music Hall
+SHOW/MUSIC: Tarrytown Music Hall – Tarrytown NY

 The best of the best play here, be they musicians – Squeeze, Loretta Lynn, Marshall Tucker Band – or comedians – Jackie Mason just to name a few.
 Right on Main Street, within steps of great restaurants, this venue has been growing in popularity over the last few years.

-TOUR: Lyndhurst, Tarrytown
+TOUR: Lyndhurst – Tarrytown NY

-TOUR: Armour–Stiner Octagon House, Irvington
+TOUR: Armour–Stiner Octagon House – Irvington NY

-EAT: Goosefeather
+EAT: Goosefeather – Tarrytown

-Celebrity Chef, Dale Talde, knows his way around drunken noodles and other Cantonese dishes – as evidenced by the excellent Hudson-Valley-Asian-fusion cuisine at his latest restaurant, Goosefeather.
+Celebrity Chef, Dale Talde, knows his way around drunken noodles and other Cantonese dishes – as evidenced by the excellent Hudson-Valley-Asian-fusion cuisine at his restaurant, Goosefeather.
 Situated in the King Mansion of the Tarrytown House Estate in Tarrytown NY, Goosefeather brings a bit of cool flash and whimsy to this Hudson River town.

 Why Chinese?
 “Have you seen how many Italian places and bistros there are here?” says Talde, who made his name on Top Chef and other cooking contest shows before opening his seminal restaurant, Talde, in Brooklyn in 2012.
 “There was nothing like this kind of unconventional, upscale Chinese – it was all take-out.”

-EAT: Blue Hill at Stone Barns, Pocantico Hills
+EAT: Blue Hill at Stone Barns – Pocantico Hills

-EAT: Lefteris Greek Restaurant
+EAT: Lefteris Greek Restaurant – Tarrytown

-Shout “OPA” at the popular Lefteris Greek Restaurant; where the salad dressing is so popular, they bottle it for purchase.
+Shout “OPA” at the popular Lefteris Greek Restaurant; where the salad dressing is so popular, that they bottle it for purchase.

-Places to Stay in Sleepy Hollow NY
+Sleepy Hollow NY Hotels

-STAY: The Tarrytown House Estate, Tarrytown
+STAY: The Tarrytown House Estate – Tarrytown

 Established as a conference center, the Tarrytown House Estate, which encompasses hotel and meeting rooms in several buildings, is fast becoming a chic lodging option for leisure travelers, too, in no small part due to Goosefeather.
 (See Best Restaurants above).